 Read to Lead: Personal Stories

-Following Norman Ross's account of his experience of our Read to Lead training, we take a look at another example of the professional and personal impact that the course has had on one of our trainees.
+Following Ann Jones's story about her experience of our Read to Lead training, we take a look at another example of the professional and personal impact that the course has had on one of our trainees

 For Libraries Week 2023, Geetha Rabindrakumar, our Director of Partnerships, Communities and Impact shares how our work in libraries supports…